 This can be great because pushing your intensity and effort is what drives results.

-Instead, we on “how quickly can you do this exercise, using correct form, while pushing (or improving) the weight you’re using”?
+Instead, we want to improve your ability to control movements, positions, and weights.
+This is where our interval set up really comes into play as you're no longer racing the clock, or your neighbor.
+You are just focused on your workout.
 This is one of the ways that tracking your workouts benefits you.
-If you know that you can do 10 swings in 30 seconds with a 35lb kettlebell, then when we ask you to push the intensity, you have two options.
+If you know that you can do 15 swings in 30 seconds with a 35lb kettlebell, then when we ask you to push the intensity, you have two options.
 You can either move that weight faster, or you can increase your weight to 44lbs.

 We've developed a Strength-Focused Interval Training program.